blu3b3rryblue/blu3b3rryblue.github.io/content/photography/in-the-garden.md

 Nature is often regarded as a place of refuge from trauma. *to see the earth before the end of the world* explores our changing relationship to nature amidst climate and political catastrophe.

 ![Alt text](/images/in-the-garden-2.jpg)

+*in the garden* projected on the wall outside of Saint-Laurent Metro Station in Tiohtià:ke (Montréal) as part of "Hereafter."
+May 1-31, 2021.